Paris Texas (hip-hop group): 2021–2022: Reemergence with Boy Anonymous, and Red Hand Akimbo

 In 2021, Paris Texas re-emerged after partnering with music distributor, The Orchard and LA-based artist management, Good Buddy, run by Mike Ahern (best known for managing American musical artist, Clairo and previously American rapper, Chance the Rapper).
-Scrubbing most of their previous work off of the Internet—save for I'll Get My Revenge in Hell, remaining on their SoundCloud to downplay any accusations of being industry plants, Paris Texas would reintroduce themselves by re-releasing select and updated older material to distribute onto music streaming platforms, the first of being their debut single, "Heavy Metal" and the follow-up, "Situations" released February and March 17, 2021, respectively.
+Scrubbing most of their former work off of the Internet—save for I'll Get My Revenge in Hell, remaining on their SoundCloud to downplay any accusations of being industry plants, Paris Texas would reintroduce themselves by re-releasing select and updated older material to distribute onto music streaming platforms, the first of which was their debut single, "Heavy Metal" and the follow-up, "Situations", released February and March 17, 2021, respectively.

-On April 14, 2021, Paris Texas unveiled a third single, "Force of Habit", alongside the announcement of their debut mixtape, Boy Anonymous, which arrived May 14, 2021, and was praised by critics for its "unmistakable intensity and energy of intention".
+On April 14, 2021, Paris Texas unveiled a third single, "Force of Habit", alongside the announcement of their debut mixtape, Boy Anonymous, which arrived on May 14, 2021, and was praised by critics for its "unmistakable intensity and energy of intention".
 A series of cinematic shorts were also released in-tandem and following the project's arrival, centered around Louie Pastel and Felix (under assumed identities, Francis L. Parker and Austin Rich) employed as sanitation workers of an illicit cleaning service, "Ditch Maid".
 The shorts would be revealed as a part of a greater narrative when interconnected to the mixtape's music videos, further showcasing the duo's attention to detail and strong focus on visual storytelling and world-building behind their music.

-A few months following the release of Boy Anonymous, Paris Texas would surprise-drop yet another single, "Girls Like Drugs" on September 22, 2021.
+A few months following the release of Boy Anonymous, Paris Texas would surprise-drop yet another single, "Girls Like Drugs", on September 22, 2021.

-Their second EP, Red Hand Akimbo would soon follow on October 6, 2021, released in a similar fashion without any prior announcement beforehand, presenting an unpredictable edge to the pair and include additional co-production by American producer, Kenny Beats on the project's track, "Bullseye".
-The two would return the favor the following year, writing and contributing additional vocals to the songs, "Hooper" and "Hot Hand" on Beats' debut album (in tribute to his father), Louie released August 31, 2022 via XL Recordings.
+Their second EP, Red Hand Akimbo, would soon follow on October 6, 2021, released in a similar fashion without any prior announcement beforehand, presenting an unpredictable edge to the pair and including extra co-production by American producer, Kenny Beats on the project's track, "Bullseye".
+The two would return the favor the following year, writing and contributing additional vocals to the songs, "Hooper" and "Hot Hand" on Beats' debut album (in tribute to his father), Louie released on August 31, 2022 via XL Recordings.

 Heading into 2022, Paris Texas was scheduled as one of the support acts on American hip-hop group, BROCKHAMPTON's 2022 "Here Right Now" World Tour, along with American rappers, Jean Dawson and HVN, but plans would ultimately be scrapped, following the collective's announcement in January 2022 they had disbanded, effectively cancelling the entire tour.
-The duo would release a collaborative track, "Cyanide" with LA indie rock band, Cryogeyser as standalone single on July 8, 2022.
+The duo would release a collaborative track, "Cyanide", with LA indie rock band, Cryogeyser as standalone single on July 8, 2022.